-In 2020, the Collaborative is funding two types of studies: descriptive and basic research to assess the characteristics associated with different aspects of gun violence, and applied and policy research to inform effective interventions and strategies for reducing reducing gun violence.
-The Collaborative seeks descriptive/basic research in five main areas: urban gun violence, domestic gun violence, mass shootings, gun suicides, and officer-involved shootings.
+In previous funding rounds, the Collaborative has funded descriptive and basic research to assess the characteristics associated with different aspects of gun violence, and applied and policy research to inform effective interventions and strategies for reducing reducing gun violence.
+The Collaborative funded descriptive/basic research in five main areas: urban gun violence, domestic gun violence, mass shootings, gun suicides, and officer-involved shootings.

 - Defensive Gun Use